How do I pay taxes?

 Filing your tax return online

-If you prefer to file your own tax return, there are several programs you can use.
-Here is a video from the IRS about filing your taxes online:
+If you prefer to file your own tax return, there are several programs you can use, including the most common one, Turbo Tax.
+But you do have to pay for Turbo Tax.

 You can also go straight to the IRS Freefile website and start the process there.